phosae/phosae.github.io/content/post/2023-kubeadm-enable-kubelet-serving-certs.md

 > By default the kubelet serving certificate deployed by kubeadm is self-signed.
 This means a connection from external services like the metrics-server to a kubelet cannot be secured with TLS.

 Setting up a testing cluster with a newly deployed metrics server often results in the following error message: "Failed to scrape node, err=Get https://172.18.0.3:10250/metrics/resource: x509: cannot validate certificate for 172.18.0.3 because it doesn't contain any IP SANs node=kind-worker".
 This can be frustrating.

+For more information, I recommend checking out the discussion on [Issue 196](https://github.com/kubernetes-sigs/metrics-server/issues/196).

 In this post, I will demonstrate how to solve this problem in KinD.
 The solution I present is applicable to any Kubernetes cluster set up using Kubeadmin.

 ## Reproduce
 <img src="/img/2023/kubelet-selfsigned-cert-reproduce.gif" width="700px"/>